pipiscrew/DBManager/2_patterns/asp_classic/readme.md

 ```

 > [!TIP]
-> morever for an API that `send` data to client is acceptable the .asp file to be by default `UTF8-BOM`.
+> morever for an API that `send` data to client is acceptable the .asp file encoding to be by default `UTF8-BOM`.

 if needed for html (no tested), for `ISO-8859-7` is :
 ```